 I believe there are better methods of tracking body shape and health.
-Start by asking how your clothes fit, how much energy you have, and how you generally feel in body, mind and spirit.
+Start by asking how your clothes fit, how much energy you have, and how you feel in body, mind, and spirit.

 You know if you need to lose weight, gain weight or maintain weight.
 You don’t need a numerical reminder.

 Dad made that choice and you can too.
-If your relationship with your bathroom scales is an unhealthy one, then it’s time for a break up.
-We women are far stronger and more intelligent that we often give ourselves credit for…we burnt the bras, we CAN sell the scales.
+If your relationship with your bathroom scales is an unhealthy one, then it’s time for a breakup.
+We women are far stronger and more intelligent than we give ourselves credit for…we burnt the bras, we CAN sell the scales.

 This week, ask yourself HOW a regular weigh-in actually benefits you.
 What would happen if you could stop weighing yourself?
 Then consider what else you could do track your healthy body weight.